jacobtread/ServerJars-Updater/README.md

 # ServerJars-Updater
 An automatic updater for serverjars

+# New And Improved
+Check out https://github.com/jacobtread/ServerUpdater for a new and improved version

 # Important Notice
 Any Issues will be ignored.
 The Songoda company screwed me over and I will no longer be writing code for them however I will leave this code up for anyone who wishes to modify it.